peterlydev/neighbourapi/readme.md

 * Look up a house, its address and owner
 * Look up people in our neighbourhood within certain age brackets and with specific household sizes

+This will represent data in a NoSQL format as it's in objects.

 ## Neighbour API
 ---
 ```